The General Election will be held on 23 September 2017. Voters who are overseas can vote from 6 September to 23 September.

 Filter map by:

 Our relationship with Indonesia

 New Zealand enjoys a strong relationship with Indonesia, and as Pacific neighbours with complementary economies, we’re natural partners.

 Indonesia is one of the most populous countries in the world and has gone through rapid economic growth since democracy was restored in 1998.
+In Presidential elections in 2014, nearly four out of five eligible voters cast a ballot.
 There are many opportunities for New Zealand exporters in Indonesia that are supported by AANZFTA - our free trade agreement with the ASEAN countries.

 In 2016 16,448 Indonesians visited New Zealand (up 16% from 2015).
 There are just over 4,100 Indonesians resident in New Zealand.
 New Zealanders flock to Indonesia’s tourism centre – the island of Bali.
 In 2016 40,220 New Zealanders travelled to Indonesia.

 New Zealand is working to attract more Indonesian students - with 937 studying here in 2016.
 The formal agreement Arrangement on Education Cooperation was established in 2012 to encourage relationships between educational authorities and tertiary providers in each country.
 Fifty scholarships for post-graduate study are provided each year for students from ASEAN countries.

 We work with the Indonesian defence force through activities such as joint officer training, non-combat training, humanitarian operations and at regional forums such as APEC.